Forget Hyaluronic Acid — Your Moisturiser Needs This Glowy Skin Ingredient

 What is urea and where does it come from?

-"Urea is part of the natural moisturising factor produced by our skin," explains Dr Derrick Phillips, consultant dermatologist and British Skin Foundation spokesperson.
+"Urea is part of the natural moisturising factor produced by our skin," explains Dr Derrick Phillips, consultant dermatologist.
 This means it's already found in the skin.
 Alongside other ingredients naturally created by our bodies (like hyaluronic acid and glycerin), urea keeps skin hydrated and protected.
-That said, it's not uncommon for us to run low on these healthy skin building blocks — particularly at this time of year, when the sun is shining.
+That said, it's not uncommon for us to run low on these healthy skin building blocks.
 Cue dryness, irritation and dehydration.

 What are the skincare benefits of urea?